anuptachamo/apna-JavaScript/README.md

         ? how to clear console code?
         *Clear => ctrl + L

-        ? how to entry in age folder: cd folderName
+        ? how to entry in any folder: cd folderName
         ? hoe to come out from folder: cd .. -->